The Messianic Hanukkah Prayers

 We can focus on thanking God for His many blessings during this special holiday season, including Yeshua’s sacrifice on our behalf.
 Through faith in Him, we can be sure that He will always rescue us and bring good into our lives.

-READ: Prayer For Aging Parent
+READ: Prayer For Mom To Be

 How To Pray The Messianic Hanukkah Prayers